 Flux is a necessary element of soldering.
-Soldering fills the gaps between electrical or mechanical components so that a mechanical, thermal or even electric connection is created.
+Soldering fills the gaps between electrical or mechanical components so that a mechanical, thermal, or even electric connection is created.

-Flux removes the oxide layer so the solder can bond to the surfaces.
+Circuit board flux removes the oxide layer so the solder can bond to the surfaces.
 Flux not only aids in the soldering process by removing dirt and films, but it also increases the wetting of the solder which can help it flow more smoothly.

 Should You Clean Flux After Soldering?